David Tait

 LIFE OF DAVID

 Prior to joining the World Gold Council in 2018, Tait was global head of fixed macro products at Credit Suisse.
 He started in banking about 35 years ago at Goldman Sachs before joining Credit Suisse.
 He is an independent member of the Bank of England’s market standards board.
 Tait is also highly regarded for child protection advocacy work, receiving an MBE for services to the Rebuilding Childhoods Board.
 Tait has raised a total of £1.5m by summiting Mount Everest on five occasions.
-A motion picture depicting his life story, Sulphur and White, received a royal world premiere in 2020.
+A film depicting his life story, Sulphur & White, received a Royal World Premiere in 2020.

 More Rainmakers & Potstirrers